ditrit/badaas/badorm/README.md

 After that, you can start the `badorm.BaDORMModule` and crete the CRUD services to your models using `badorm.GetCRUDServiceModule`.

 Finally, you can call your application functions as `CreateCRUDObjects` and `QueryCRUDObjects` where created  CRUDServices can be injected to create, read, update and delete your models easily.

+## Provided functionalities

+### CRUDServiceModule

+`CRUDServiceModule` provides you a CRUDService, a CRUDRepository for your model class and registers it.
+After calling it as, for example, `badorm.GetCRUDServiceModule[models.Company, uuid.UUID](),` the following can be used by dependency injection:

+- `crudCompanyService badorm.CRUDService[models.Company, uuid.UUID]`
+- `crudCompanyRepository badorm.CRUDRepository[models.Company, uuid.UUID]`

+### AddModel

+`AddModel` registers a class as model (it is called automatically by CRUDServiceModule).
+This makes `gorm` to apply the migrations required to maintain to database schema up to data with this models.